benlk/umbrella-boilerplate/docs/README.md

 Using `sitename.org` as an example, and providing full pathnames in front of command-line prompts to help keep you located:

-1. When running `vv create`, make notes of the answers you provide to the script.
+1. When running `vv create` or `yo wp`, make notes of the answers you provide to the script.
 2. From the directory above the wordpress installation, run `ls`.
 You should see something that looks like this:

 	```